 The evolution of social media algorithms has fundamentally changed the landscape for content creators and businesses.
 Here are some of the most significant impacts:

-Increased Competition for Visibility: With algorithms prioritizing engaging content, the competition for visibility has intensified.
+Increased Competition for Visibility: With algorithms prioritising engaging content, the competition for visibility has intensified.
 Creators must produce high-quality, engaging posts to stand out.
 This has led to the rise of content marketing and the need for more sophisticated content strategies.

 Importance of Engagement: Engagement metrics such as likes, comments, shares, and saves are now critical indicators of success.
-Algorithms favor content that generates interactions, prompting creators to focus on building relationships with their audiences.
+Algorithms favour content that generates interactions, prompting creators to focus on building relationships with their audiences.

 Shift to Paid Promotion: Organic reach has declined on many platforms, leading businesses to invest more in paid promotion.
 Ads and sponsored posts have become essential tools for reaching broader audiences, necessitating budget allocation and expertise in social media advertising.